Silent Achiever

-Silent Achiever (foaled 18 September 2008) is a champion New Zealand Thoroughbred racehorse.
+Silent Achiever (18 September 2008 – 4 February 2021) was a champion New Zealand Thoroughbred racehorse.
 On 3 March 2012, she won the 137th running of the New Zealand Derby.
 She was the first filly to win the race since 1993, and only the fourth in the last 45 years.

 Background

 Silent Achiever was trained by Roger James at his Kingsclere Stables in Cambridge, New Zealand.
 She was bred by Kevin Hickman of Valachi Downs, near Matamata.
 Hickman noted, "She's got a very balanced pedigree and she's got a very good cardiovascular system and a great turn of foot.
 Zabeel gives her that stamina and O'Reilly gives her that turn of foot.
 She's got a great brain on her too.
 She thinks the runs the world.
 She's arrogant and she's got a big opinion of herself.
 She's going to be one of the foundation mares at Valachi Downs that was born and bred on the farm."